|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Some of the known causes of kidney stones in children include:

 Factors that may increase your child’s chance of developing kidney stones include:

 Occasionally, kidney stones do not cause symptoms, and they leave the body in the urine.
-Often a kidney stone can cause severe pain and symptoms such as:
+Often a kidney stone can cause symptoms such as:

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.

 Images of the kidneys and urinary tract may be taken with:

 Treatment depends on the size and location of the kidney stone.
 Treatment may include: